 Calls or sounds are a very important means of communication and identification amongst the vervet.
 They are approximately over 30 different types of calls that the vervet monkey has.
 These calls are usually learned from infancy through observation.
 Certain vocal sounds are made when communicating with one other and other groups are even able to identify which monkey a call is from and who the receipt of that call is meant to be.
 A call can even be made by an adult male is transferring groups.
 The calls can be grouped as wanting calls, aggression calls and alarm calls.
 Wanting calls are usually made by mothers as a call to their infants and are usually of a medium-intensity, while a call from an infant to its child is usually loud.
 Aggression calls are described as being chattering, while high pitched calls are alarm calls which differ according to the type of predator.
 An example of differing alarm calls can be illustrated with the short tonal calls made when a leopard is approaching or a high-pitched chatter which indicates the danger of a snake.

-Vervet’s are season breeders which are largely impacted by their geographical region.
+Vervet Monkeys are season breeders which are largely impacted by their geographical region.
 They are very simple in their breeding behavior in that they do not have a significant action or ritual to symbolize reproduction and breeding.

 Females are usually sexually mature from around four years old but only give birth when they are five years old.
 This is largely due to the fact that males only reach sexual maturity at around five years old which means that the opportunity for mating is postponed until this happens.
 The exception has been found in female vervets in captivity who can give birth when they are two years old.
-The female shows no external signs of menstruating but its estimated that their reproductive cycle is approximately 32 to 33 days.
+The female shows no external signs of menstruating but it's estimated that their reproductive cycle is approximately 32 to 33 days.

 The typical gestation period is around 140-165 days.
 The female gives birth to one infant once a year between the months of February and September, peak birth season is during the months of March and May.
 The periods between when they give birth can be long as it is largely correlated with the food availability in the region, they find themselves.
 At birth, the baby vervet monkey is a tiny 300g to 400g in size.
 During the first week, it is tightly attached to the mother’s belly.
-The family, especially other females, usually give the newborn plenty of attention with every member inspecting the infant through touching and sniffing – this assists in building a familiarity when it comes to all mothering.
+The family, especially other females, usually gives the newborn plenty of attention with every member inspecting the infant through touching and sniffing – this assists in building a familiarity when it comes to all mothering.

 Other interesting facts